 - Have been successfully getting mortgages for contractors since 2005

 - They understand contracting, so can interpret contract income to mortgage lenders

-- Borrow up to 5 x your annualised income
+- Borrow up to 5 times your annualised contract rate (subject to status)

 1. Ensure your contract is up to date